-Jesus, Jesus what's it all about?
+Jesus, Jesus, what's it all about?

 Trying to clout these little ingrates into shape

-When I was their age all the lights went out
+When I was their age, all the lights went out

 There was no time to whine and mope about

-And even now part of me flies over
+And even now part of me flies over Dresden at angels one five

-Though they'll never fathom it, behind my
+Though they'll never fathom it behind my sarcasm

-Sarcasm desperate memories lie
+Desperate memories lie

 Sweetheart, sweetheart, are you fast asleep?
 Good

-And there is something that I've locked away
+There is something that I've locked away

 A memory that is too painful